 - Place the walnuts into the food processor and puree.
 And the basil, garlic, and half of the lemon juice, and process until a coarse paste is formed.
 Add salt to taste.

 - Combine the bulgur with the pesto, tomatoes, and cucumber, and toss well.
-Season to taste with the remaining lemon juice and olive oil (if desired).
+Season to taste with the remaining lemon juice.
 Serve at room temperature or chilled, garnished with additional basil.

 - This can very easily be made into a main dish salad by adding chickpeas or white beans to the bulgar.
 Serve with a green salad for a terrific light meal.